NickKartha/csspong/README.md

 I tried to explain how it works over [there](https://www.reddit.com/r/csspong/comments/5cyqcd/how_it_works/)

+## Note from Nikhil

+I have no idea how to run this.
+I found this project only adheres to the reddit header format and doesn't work properly when run just like that.
+This may be due to dependencies and environments that I may have not known needed to be set up.

 ## Development

 I used webpack to be able to use sass/scss and also iterate faster.